0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/(Witty Title Here).md

 # Literature Review

+To lay the necessary groundwork for uncovering the various themes found throughout WRWT's magnum opus, we must first discuss the literature surrounding gender theory, particularly as it relates to LGBTQ+ media representation.
+This section will introduce the critical terminology used throughout academic spaces, such as intersectionality, heteronormativity, and tokenism.
+Afterwards,  statistical trends are clarified regarding three risks the queer community disproportionately faces: drug abuse, depression, and domestic abuse.
+By situating these issues within existing research, we can later assess how the album's lyrics reflect, challenge, and stereotype the realities documented in the literature.
 ##  Terminology

 Before getting into specific topics, it is important to cover some critical terminology in determining whether media is a positive or negative representation of a specific minority: